Tire, Wheel and Inner Tube Fit Standards

 Another common yet misleading system is the older French system of sizing.
 The numbers are reference numbers and are not accurate measurements of anything.
 Road bicycles commonly use a 700c tire that has a bead diameter of 622 mm.
 The “700c” does not refer to bead diameter.
 The “c” is simply part of the code system.
 There are also 700a and 700b tires and wheels, but none interchange with the more common 700c.
 Additionally, the 650b tires and wheels will not interchange with the 650c tires.
 There is not a logical reason for this system, it is simply what manufacturers have offered for nomenclature when selecting a tire.

-The ETRTO (European Tire and Rim Technical Organization) system, sometimes called the ISO, short for the International Standards Organization, is now becoming more commonly used and understood.
-The ETRTO system uses a two number designations for both tire and rim sizing.
+The ISO (International Standards Organization) system, also known as the ETRTO (European Tire and Rim Technical Organization) system, is now becoming more commonly used and understood.
+The ISO system uses a two number designations for both tire and rim sizing.
 The larger number is always the bead seat diameter.
 Rims and tires with the same number are made to fit one another.
 For example, tires marked 622 will fit rims marked 622, because the bead seat diameter is 622 millimeters for both.
 Look for this sizing system on the tire.

 Rims also come labelled in ISO sizing, in the form of a two number system.
 The smaller number is the width in millimeters inside the rim sidewalls.
 Generally, a wider rim will accept a wider tire.
 A narrow tire on a relatively wide rim will mean the tire profile shape will be less rounded.
 A wide tire on a narrow rim will result in less support for the tire in cornering, which can cause the tire to laterally roll or twist.
 Additionally, rim caliper brakes will have very little room to clear the tire with a very wide tire on a very narrow combination.
 As a loose rule, the ISO tire width should be between one and a half to two times the ISO rim width.
 A rim with a width of 25mm between the sidewalls should use an ISO tire width of about 37–50mm.